First cohort launching in Spring 2025

 Portfolio-ready work

-By partnering with indie studios, we ensure you gain broader exposure and the chance to make a meaningful impact.
+By partnering with small to medium-sized studios behind beloved games, we offer you the chance to gain broad exposure and make meaningful impacts.
 You’ll take ownership of tasks that showcase your abilities, not just work on scattered bug fixes.

 Community & industry connection

-Join a collaborative network of peers and mentors, meeting like-minded people who share your passion for games.
+Join a collaborative network of peers, mentors, and industry veterans, meeting like-minded people who share your passion for games.
 Build relationships that could open doors to future opportunities.

 Part-time to fit your schedule